-As a professional web developer, there’s a chasm you need to traverse between converting a client and starting their new project: that mysterious phase known as “client onboarding.”
-This process is crucial to ensuring you’ve got everything you need before starting the project, as well as making the client comfortable with how the project will progress.
+As a As a business owner, there’s a chasm you need to traverse between converting a client and starting their new project: that mysterious phase known as “client onboarding.”
+The client onboarding process is crucial to ensuring you’ve got everything you need before starting the project, as well as making the client comfortable with how the project will progress.

 Here’s what we’re going to cover in this guide:

 - Attributes of a successful client onboarding process.